Discover what you are naturally good at

 Why this is important: Knowing who you’ll provide reports to will give you a sense of the organization’s hierarchy.
 It can also provide insight into the reporting structure expected from you in this position.

 Why this is important: This question allows you to understand better how new employees are onboarded and trained.
 It also demonstrates your interest in learning more about how the company works and what processes they have in place when bringing on new hires.
+Furthermore, it can provide insight into any potential development and growth opportunities within the company.

 How often are performance reviews conducted?